PlanetXtreme/MFAudioBatch/README.md

 "OutputFile"	Output file to convert to

+# Line 24 labels the input files to target
+default is .vgs, change as necessary

 # Line 30 forces converted files to share the same name as input
 With an exception: _MFConvert is appended onto your filename.
 Change this as necessary.